The Ultimate Guide to Health and Wellness Stipends

 • Health coaching

-• Healthy snacks and other food-related items like cookbooks, water bottles, or juicers
+• Healthy snacks and other food-related items (e.g., cookbooks, water bottles, juicers)

 • Meditation apps or courses